tymm/zsh-directory-history/README.md

 2. Adjust permissions

          cd /usr/bin
          sudo chmod +x directory_history.py directory_logger.py

-3. Include plugins to your _.zshrc_
+3. Source plugins from your _.zshrc_
    * If you are already using the _zsh-history-substring-search_ plugin, please remove it now from your _.zshrc_ file.
    * Now you have to include both `directory-history.plugin.zsh` and the modified version of `zsh-history-substring-search.zsh` into your _.zshrc_ file.
    You can do that by appending those lines to your _.zshrc_ file.

            source /path/to/modified/zsh-history-substring-search.zsh
            source /path/to/directory-history.plugin.zsh

 4. Configure the _zsh-history-substring-search_ plugin (if you didn't already)
 For that take a look here: https://github.com/zsh-users/zsh-history-substring-search